Strengthening of the Biobanking and Biomolecular Resources Research Infrastructure of Italy

 "Strengthening BBMRI.it" (a project that is funded by the PNRR, the National Recovery and Resilience Plan), aims to strengthen the already extensive network of Italian biobanks that are part of the BBMRI.it Research Infrastructure, which have been selected by the Minister of University and Research among the priority Research Infrastructures according to the National Plan for Research Infrastructures 2021-2027-PNIR.

-The proper collection and storage of human biological samples, as well as of the relevant data, are fundamental aspects for translational research that is reproducible and effective.
+Research biobanks are essential infrastructures for the collection and storage of human biological samples and relevant data in a correct and standardized manner.
 To address this challenge, the European Union and Member States have funded a specific Research Infrastructure, the BBMRI.
 Italy contributes with 97 biobanks that participate in the national node BBMRI.it, 52 of which are included by the European hub, BBMRI-ERIC.
-Distributed throughout Italy, the BBMRI.it Infrastructure offers its support and access to samples from biobanks through a website, a Help Desk and Common Services in the IT (Common Service IT), qualitative (Common Service Quality) and ethical-legal-social (Common Service ELSI) fields.

-The PNRR project "Strengthening BBMRI.it" aims to support the digital skills of biobanks, improving the exposure of biological resources available in the European and national catalogue, while also supporting the development of new infrastructure nodes.
-Taking advantage of PNRR investments and building on knowledge developed thus far by BBMRI.it, new biobanks will be created, at the forefront of science and technology, for specific collections (organoids, microbiome, induced pluripotent stem cells and adult progenitor cells).
-The Italian Network of Core Facilities (NICo) will offer its expertise to enhance the biological samples made available by the BBMRI.it network through sample characterisation activities.
+The PNRR project "Strengthening BBMRI.it" aims to enhance the digital skills of biobanks, improving the visibility of biological resources available in the European and national catalogue, while also supporting the development of new infrastructure nodes.
+Taking advantage of PNRR investments and building on knowledge developed thus far by BBMRI.it, new highly specialized biobanks have been created for specific collections (organoids, microbiome, induced pluripotent stem cells and adult progenitor cells).

 Project's duration

-Start date: 1 November 2022 - End date: 31 October 2025
+- Start date: 1 November 2022

 Participating institutions